akazukin5151/koneko/HACKING.md

     * Imported by another module (arrow pointing towards box): +1
     * Imports another module (arrow pointing away from box): -1
 3. Raw score = sum
-4. New score = -1 for each circular dependency
 5. Proportion = imported / abs(imported + dependents)

 * Larger score means it is a dependency of other modules more